 Medicare and Social Security Taxes

 Employers must also withhold the employee portion of Medicare and Social Security taxes from paychecks.
 Employees pay portions of 6.2 percent for Social Security and 1.45 percent for Medicare.
-You must pay Medicare tax on all wages and Social Security tax on wages up to $110,100 a year, as of 2012.
+You must pay Medicare tax on all wages and Social Security tax on wages up to $128,700 for the 2018 tax year.

 If you owe back taxes or child support, the courts may order your employer to garnish your wages.
 Your employer may withhold up to 60 percent of your wages for child support – or 50 percent if you are supporting another child and spouse.
 If you owe state or federal taxes, or money as the result of a bankruptcy action, the court may order withholding of 25 percent of your disposable earnings, or the amount of your earnings that exceed 30 times the minimum wage, whichever is less.